How To Visualize: The Secret To What Visualization Really Is

 Whether you’re just starting to learn about the Law of Attraction or have been working on your manifestation goals for some time now, you’ll likely be well aware of the importance placed on the technique of visualization.

-However, there are dozens of misconceptions about what visualization really is—and how to do it well.
-Here are the secrets you need to know.
+However, there are dozens of misconceptions about what visualization really is, and how to visualize effectively.
+Here are the visualization secrets you need to know.

 The Origins Of Visualization

 We all come into the world with an innate capacity for visualization.
 You can probably remember how that capacity manifested in childhood when you would “play pretend”.

 Perhaps you turned a stick into a magic wand; pictured a cardboard box as a racing card; imagined your dolls and stuffed animals talking back to you.

 If you can recall moments like those, you probably know that you could see the imaginary world around you as though it was as real as anything else.
 However, you and the rest of us got slowly trained out of visualizing in this way as you grew older.

 We’re all told that we have more important things to do, serious tasks to attend to and that we need to “grow up”.
 The good news is that even if your ability is dormant or reduced, it can never actually be lost.

 What exactly do you need right now when trying to manifest a better life?
 How can you use visualization to your advantage?

 As it turns out, visualization is sort of like a practice run for reality.
 It can be incredibly powerful in pushing you through resistance.
 Let’s take a closer look at why.